Vyral/base-template/_posts/2018-09-10-join-me-on-a-video-tour-of-wallingford-connecticut.md

 **Wallingford has not one, but two vineyard****s**: the rolling, 120-acre Gouveia Vineyards, and the smaller Paradise Hills vineyard.
 They’re both unique in their own right, and they’re even within walking distance of each other.

-Wallingford is conveniently located &nbsp;between New Haven and Hartford.
+Wallingford is conveniently located  between New Haven and Hartford.
 If you’re a professional whose job takes you all over the place, **you can get anywhere in the state from our town within 20 minutes**, thanks to our brand-new train station with a high-speed line to Hartford, Springfield, and Boston.

 There’s a wide variety of housing for everybody here, from antique homes built in 1776 to large mansions up on Turnberry Road that overlook the vineyard.
 We have excellent affordability, even for first-time homebuyers, upgrade buyers, and new construction buyers.
 People are constantly surprised by how much home they can get for their money, compared with surrounding towns.